An Insight of Processing When Newly Diagnosed

 From the internet to my doctor

 So I found a Facebook group for individuals experiencing ovarian cancer.
-I actually joined two groups; one I did not stay in long because I did not enjoy the experience.
+I actually joined 2 groups; one, I did not stay in long because I did not enjoy the experience.
 But when I found the group for women with mucinous ovarian cancer, I knew I had found my tribe.

 Accepting my journey made me a warrior